Why is Pinellas County using paper ballots?

 What voting equipment does Pinellas County use?

-Voters are using the Election Systems & Software DS 200 (Digital Scanner), with the AutoMARK Voter Assist Terminal ballot-marking device for voters with special needs or disabilities.
+Voters are using the Election Systems & Software DS 200 (Digital Scanner).
+An ADA accessible ballot-marking device, ExpressVote, is also available.

 Have other counties and/or states been using this system?